hector-nevarez/hector-nevarez/README.md

 </h1>

 <h2 align="center">
-Full-stack developer & Physics engineer by day and gamer by night
+Software Engineer by day and gamer by night
 </h2>

 <h4>